Velociraptor45/Xipona/readme.md

 ### API

 The Xipona.Api.WebApp has user secret support.
 Add all the needed env variables (that were described above) to this file and fill them with the correct values.
 The api's CORS config should probably point towards localhost, but the DB connection to your dev stack.

+### Frontend

+Blazor does not support user secrets, so you have to create an appsettings.Local.json under Xipona.Frontend.WebApp/wwwroot and fill it at least with `"XIPONA_API_URL": "https://localhost:5050/v1"` to connect to the local api.